top of page

 Exposure Coach

 Kadisha joined PARC in December 2023 as an Outpatient Exposure Coach for the IMPACT Service Line.
-She graduated from the University of Rhode Island in 2021 with a B.S. in Health Studies with a focus on health promotion.
-Over the past 7 years, she has held various positions within the behavioral health field gaining both clinical and administrative skills.
-Kadisha has a long-standing interest in making healthcare more accessible to underrepresented groups and hopes to help bridge the gap to mental health care.
-Outside of work Kadisha loves to read, try new restaurants, and is always looking to try new coffee shops.
+She graduated from the University of Rhode Island in 2021 with a B.S. in Health Studies, focusing on health promotion.
+Over the past seven years, she has held various positions within the behavioral health field, gaining both clinical and administrative experience.
+Kadisha has a long-standing interest in making healthcare more accessible to underrepresented groups and hopes to help bridge the gap in mental health care.
+Outside of work, Kadisha loves to read, try new restaurants, and is always looking for new coffee shops to explore.

 Clinical Research Assistant